official-elinas/zeus-llm-trainer/README.md

 # Zeus LLM Trainer
+- 2023/05/30 - **pretokenization WIP & repo name change**
+   - **Important:** `lora_finetune.py` has been renamed to `finetune.py`
+   - Adding a way to pretokenize to save time when re-running training, especially for larger datasets
+   - I'm preparing to change the repo name soon, though I have not decided on a final name.
+- 2023/05/28 - **working on getting flash-attention functional**
+   - The current `flash-attn` library fails to install due to a torch import error and trying to install an older version just results in other errors.
+Currently, there is an open issue about this and will be looking into it more.
+   - PyTorch SDP Attention was (re)-implemented but doesn't work right, so don't use it unless you want no training to happen due to abnormal loss.
+     Don't know how much time if any I will commit further to this since `flash-attn` seems like the better overall option and you can already use `xformers` for memory savings.
+   - Another issue - the latest `bitsandbytes` still has a memory issue and will often OOM when saving a checkpoint when training in 8 bit.
+I'm not sure if this is an issue in 4bit, but I'm training a 13B QLoRA with a decent chunk of memory free on a single 3090.
+   - **If you do an 8 bit lora, I recommend switching to `bitsandbytes==0.37.2` or roll the dice with the latest version.**
 - 2023/05/27 - **4bit QLoRA, fp16 training and more**
    - 4bit QLora training has been implemented and is usable by calling the `--train_4bit` flag.
 No other configuration is needed on top of the current LoRA config.